Dalai Lama: 13th Dalai Lama

 In 1877, request to exempt Lobu Zangtab Kaijia Mucuo (罗布藏塔布开甲木措) from using lot-drawing process Golden Urn to become the 13th Dalai Lama was approved by the Central Government.
 The 13th Dalai Lama assumed ruling power from the monasteries, which previously had great influence on the Regent, in 1895.
 Due to his two periods of exile in 1904–1909 to escape the British invasion of 1904, and from 1910–1912 to escape a Chinese invasion, he became well aware of the complexities of international politics and was the first Dalai Lama to become aware of the importance of foreign relations.
 After his return from exile in India and Sikkim during January 1913, he assumed control of foreign relations and dealt directly with the Maharaja, with the British Political officer in Sikkim and with the king of Nepal – rather than letting the Kashag or parliament do it.

 The Great Thirteenth Thubten Gyatso then published the Tibetan Declaration of Independence for the entirety of Tibet in 1913.
-Tibet's independence was never recognized by the Chinese (who claimed all land ever administered by the Manchus) but was recognized by the Kingdom of Nepal, who would use Tibet as one of its first references regarding its independent status when submitting an application to join the UN.
-On it, Nepal listed Tibet as a country just as independent and sovereign, with no mention of Chinese 'suzerainty'.
+Tibet's independence was never recognized by the Chinese (who claimed all land ever administered by the Manchus) but was recognized by the Kingdom of Nepal, who would use Tibet as one of its first references regarding its independent status when submitting an application to join the UN in 1949.
+According to a Tibetan website, Nepal listed Tibet as a country just as independent and sovereign, with no mention of Chinese 'suzerainty'.
 Its relations with Tibet were apparently second in significance only to its relations with Britain, and even more significant than its relations with the USA or even India.
+Nepal established diplomatic relations with the People's Republic of China in 1955 and recognized Tibet as a part of China.

 Furthermore, Tibet and Mongolia both signed the Treaty of friendship and alliance between the Government of Mongolia and Tibet.
 Neither countries' independence statuses were ever recognized by the KMT government in China, who would continue to completely claim both as Chinese territory.
 He expelled the ambans and all Chinese civilians in the country and instituted many measures to modernize Tibet.
 These included provisions to curb excessive demands on peasants for provisions by the monasteries and tax evasion by the nobles, setting up an independent police force, the abolition of the death penalty, extension of secular education, and the provision of electricity throughout the city of Lhasa in the 1920s.
 He died in 1933.